tinagu945/tinagu945.github.io/_pages/about.md

 ---
 permalink: /
-title: "Here lies a paradoxical soul."
+title: "Once only, we found the stars."
 excerpt: "About me"
 author_profile: true
 redirect_from: